History of the Lord Mayor’s Show

 Magna Carta

-The Mayor became known as the “Lord Mayor” about 200 years later but it has been an elected office ever since it was created, and for the next few centuries Lord Mayor of London was by far the grandest position to which a commoner could aspire.
-The Lord Mayor's Journey was the celebrity spectacle of its day and over the centuries it grew so popular that it became known everywhere as the Lord Mayor’s Show.
+The Mayor became known as the “Lord Mayor” about 200 years later but it has remained an elected office ever since it was created, and for the next few centuries Lord Mayor of London was by far the grandest position to which a commoner could aspire.
+The Lord Mayor's Journey was the celebrity spectacle of its day and over the centuries it grew so popular that it was known everywhere as the Lord Mayor’s Show.

 The Show features in the plays of Shakespeare, the diaries of Pepys and the adventures of James Bond and of course in the pantomime story of Dick Whittington, who really was Mayor of London in three separate years.
 In the 20th century the Lord Mayor’s Show was the first outside event ever to be broadcast live and it still attracts a TV audience of millions.